kanwaljeetsingh7887/EXP-3/README.md

 + **Left Shift** `(<<)`: Shifts bits to the left.
 + **Right Shift** `(>>)`: Shifts bits to the right.

-Basic Datatype
-Derived Datatype
-User-Defined Datatype
-Storage class in C++ determines the characteristics of a variable.
-C++ has 5 types of storage classes which are as follows:

-Auto
-Extern
-Mutable
-Register
-Static
 Code: 2A
 //KANWALJEET SINGH
 //ENTC B2